FreedyPlugins/FreedyPlugins/EnglishWiki.md

 When entering the fut command in the command block, commands like @p do not work well.
 Of the @s, @p, and so on, only @p works, replacing the nearest player name in a 4 block radius of the command block.

+## gameType description

+If you set the gameType to build in the config, you can restore blocks installed or destroyed by the player in resetBlocks.

 ## Start waiting for the mini game